intelsdi-x/swan/docs/development.md

 ### Description

-In the pull request description, remember to include:
+In the pull request description, remember to:

  - Motivate the change with _why_ your code acts as it does.
 What is the problem it is trying to solve and how can a reviewer be sure that the pull request indeed fixes the issue.
  - Include a testing strategy that you used to gain confidence in the correctness of the code.
 This also enables the reviewer to replicate the issue.